bradyjoslin/workers-azuread-example/README.md

 the `wrangler.toml` config file in this repository needs to be configured for deploying your own version of this application. using `wrangler generate` will automatically add a `name` field - you'll also need to configure an account id, and, depending on if you're deploying your application to a _zone_ (see "deploying" later in this readme), a zone id and route.

-for more information on configuring this correctly, i strongly recommend you check out the [quick start][quick start] in the workers docs!
+for more information on configuring this correctly, i strongly recommend you check out the [quick start](https://developers.cloudflare.com/workers/quickstart/) in the workers docs!

 #### kv namespace creation